gbccccc/Auto-Turn-Based-Game/README.md

 Game clients and the game server should be in a same LAN. `<ip>` and `<port>` represent the IP and the port respectively where the game server is running.

 At most 4 game clients are permitted to link to a single game server.

+If you are running the project with an ide, `GameServer.java` and `GameClient.java` are program entrances and arguments should be set as well.

 ### Control